ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Family history of breast cancer.
 Breast cancer may run in the family in any of these situations:

-1 or more women are diagnosed at age 45 or younger
+1 or more women are diagnosed with breast cancer at age 45 or younger

-There are breast and/or ovarian cancers in multiple generations on the same side of the family, such as having both a grandmother and an aunt on the father’s side both diagnosed with these cancers
+There are breast and/or ovarian cancers in multiple generations on one side of the family, such as having both a grandmother and an aunt on the father’s side of the family who were both diagnosed with 1 of these cancers

-A woman is diagnosed with a second breast cancer in the same or the other breast or has both breast and ovarian cancer
+A woman in the family is diagnosed with a second breast cancer in the same or the other breast or has both breast and ovarian cancer

 A male relative is diagnosed with breast cancer